Detroit International Riverfront: Hart Plaza and the Dock of Detroit

 Philip A. Hart Plaza in downtown Detroit, is a city plaza along the Detroit River.
 It is located more or less on the site at which Antoine de la Mothe Cadillac landed in 1701 when he founded Fort Pontchartrain du Détroit, the settlement that became Detroit.
 In 2011, the Detroit-Wayne County Port Authority opened its new cruise ship passenger terminal and dock at Hart Plaza, adjacent to the Renaissance Center, which receives major cruise ships such as the MS Columbus and the Yorktown.

 The 14 acre plaza, which is named for the late U.S. Senator Philip Hart, opened in 1975 and has a capacity for about 40,000 people.
 At the center of the plaza is the Horace E. Dodge and Son Memorial Fountain, designed by Isamu Noguchi and Walter Budd in 1978.

+Ralph C. Wilson, Jr. Centennial Park

+The Ralph C. Wilson, Jr. Centennial Park is a 22 acre regional park located on the former West Riverfront Park grounds at the far western end of the Riverwalk.
+The park features a 20 ft bear-shaped slide, large-animal themed play structures, a water garden, public grills, green space, and panoramic views of the Detroit River, Ambassador Bridge, and the Gordie Howe International Bridge.

+The Huron-Clinton Metroparks Water Garden within the park is a 2.5 acre water garden providing a pebble beach and walking paths.
+The water garden is Metropark's first presence within the city of Detroit.

+The William Davidson Sport House at the park is a giant covered pavilion over two NBA regulation-sized Detroit Pistons themed basketball courts.
+The courts plan to be open year-round.

+The park opened to the public on October 25, 2025.

 River Place

 The historic Stroh River Place complex is a mixed-use residential development adjacent to the Roberts Riverwalk Hotel and Residence, the redeveloped site of the Parke-Davis research laboratory, a National Historic Landmark located along the east riverfront promenade.
 The historic Dry Dock Complex is an additional redeveloped site along the east riverfront which includes residential units and retail.